Digital Archive of American Indian Languages Preservation and Perseverance

 |As of February 2021, we have received support from The Henry Luce Foundation’s Indigenous knowledge initiative.
 Established in 1936 by Henry R. Luce, the co-founder and editor-in-chief of Time, Inc., the Henry Luce Foundation seeks to enrich public discourse by promoting innovative scholarship, cultivating new leaders, and fostering international understanding.|

-We have also been fortunate enough to receive funding and support from Northeastern University’s Undergraduate Research and Fellowship’s PEAK Awards.
+We have also been fortunate enough to receive funding and support from Northeastern University’s Tier 1 Seed Grant and the Undergraduate Research and Fellowship’s PEAK Awards.
 In Summer 2020, Naomi Trevino received a Summit Award, and in Fall 2020, Naomi Trevino and Taylor Snead both received Summit Awards.
+RISE:2021 awarded Naomi Trevino with the RISE Scholarship Award and Taylor Snead with the Data and Digital Storytelling Undergraduate Focus Award.
+In Summer 2021, Naomi Trevino received a Trail-Blazer Award and Henry Volchonok received a Summit Award.